Website feedback widgets are a simple way to get feedback from your users or site visitors.

 1. Emojics

-Emojics measure customer satisfaction and sentiment through emojis.
-You can add emoji reaction buttons to your website, newsletter, sales email or support interaction.
-Based on customer feedback, you can customise your response.
-Choose from over 300 emojis – presets are also available.
+Emojics measures your customers’ satisfaction and sentiment through emojis.
+You can add emoji reaction buttons to your website, newsletter, sales email, and support interactions.
+There are over 300 emojis to choose from, along with presets to design a theme.

 Emojics lets you choose from over 300 emojis